DevVietRaKhoi/kata/week0001/README.md

 Write a piece of code that does the following:

 1. Runs a counter from 1 to 100
-2. When the counter is a multiple of 3, print a string "Fizz" and end with new line
+2. When the counter is a multiple of 3, print the string "Fizz" followed by new line
-3. When the counter is a multiple of 5, print a string "Buzz" and end with new line
+3. When the counter is a multiple of 5, print the string "Buzz" followed by new line

 ## Submission